 By plane -Flight facilities can be availed by booking a flight from Lokpriya Gopinath Bordoloi International Airport located in Azara, Guwahati which will drop you at Shillong airport.
 From there, cars or taxis are easily available to Cherrapunji.
-The Shillong airport is a well connected domestic airport which is well connected with other cities of India.
+The Shillong airport is a well-connected domestic airport that is well connected with other cities in India.

 By train– Cherrapunji’s nearest railway station is Guwahati Railways Station.
 This railway station is well connected to the rest of the country, with multiple trains running to and from it.

 On-road– Bus facilities are also available and you can even travel by your car.
-It is the most convenient way of travelling to Cherrapunji.
+It is the most convenient way of traveling to Cherrapunji.

 13 AMAZING PLACES TO VISIT IN CHERRAPUNJI:

 Double Decker Living Root Bridge–

 It’s a popular tourist destination and one of the most popular in North East India.
 Why wouldn’t you want to see the Double Decker Root Bridge while you’re here?
 The beauty of this live bridge is that the roots continue to develop, therefore the name “living root bridge.”They become stronger over time and can now hold up to 40 people at a time!